-- If using Method B: Do not upload the participant's 4506-C. The Program Administrator can view the information in the third-party credit agency portal to verify eligibility. - If income verification was completed by the Program Administrator: - Use the following file structure to submit the Income Verification Approval letter: [Project #]\IVLetter\LastName - For the Residential Solar (Small and Large) sub-programs: - Income verification (following directions provided above) - (If generated through portal:) Participant's e-signed Disclosure Form (or attestation that the project went under contract or was installed prior to May 10, 2019, when disclosure forms were first made available, and good-faith, diligent efforts to obtain a signed disclosure after that date were unsuccessful) - Proof of site ownership such as deed (e.g., warranty or quit claim), title, recent mortgage, homeowner's insurance, or property tax statement - Host acknowledgement or another site control document - Affordability Agreement, if applicable - For the Non-Profit and Public Facilities sub-program: - Project site location in IEC or EJC - (If generated through portal:) Participant's e-signed Disclosure Form (or attestation that the project went under contract or was installed prior to May 10, 2019 and good-faith, diligent efforts to obtain a signed disclosure after that date were unsuccessful) - Documentation establishing organization type as non-profit or public agency - Proof of site ownership such as deed (e.g., warranty or quit claim), title, recent mortgage, property insurance, or property tax statement - Host acknowledgement or another site control document - Qualifying Tenant Agreement, if applicable - Documentation that the organization is a CSP (submitted-with the Part I application) and demonstrated community engagement per program requirements - For the Community Solar sub-program: - Planned Anchor share
+- Remember to redact all personally identifiable information (PII).
+PII may include the following: ID numbers, such as driver's license numbers, state ID numbers, and passport numbers, date of birth, social security numbers, supplemental security income number, taxpayer identification number, patient identification number, and financial account numbers such as bank accounts.
+Names and addresses, and partial date of birth (MM/YYYY) must be used for verification purposes.
+Refer to Section 6.1 and/or Section 6.3 for more details about redacting PII. - If using Method B: Do not upload the participant's 4506-C. The Program Administrator can view the information in the third-party credit agency portal to verify eligibility. - If income verification was completed by the Program Administrator: - Use the following file structure to submit the Income Verification Approval letter: [Project #]IVLetter_LastName - For the Residential Solar (Small and Large) sub-programs: - Income verification (following directions provided above) - (If generated through portal:) Participant's e-signed Disclosure Form (or attestation that the project went under contract or was installed prior to May 10, 2019, when disclosure forms were first made available, and good-faith, diligent efforts to obtain a signed disclosure after that date were unsuccessful)38 - Proof of site ownership such as deed (e.g., warranty or quit claim), title, recent mortgage, homeowner's insurance, or property tax statement - Host acknowledgement or another site control document - Affordability Agreement, if applicable - For the Non-Profit and Public Facilities sub-program: - Project site location in IEC or EJC - (If generated through portal:) Participant's e-signed Disclosure Form (or attestation that the project went under contract or was installed prior to May-10, 2019 and good-faith, diligent efforts to obtain a signed disclosure after that date were unsuccessful) - Documentation establishing organization type as non-profit or public agency - Proof of site ownership such as deed (e.g., warranty or quit claim), title, recent mortgage, property insurance, or property tax statement - Host acknowledgement or another site control document - Qualifying Tenant Agreement, if applicable

-&lt;sup>38 For disclosures that are completed using a fillable PDF document, see "Other Required Uploads" for additional requirements.
+38 For disclosures that are completed using a fillable PDF document, see "Other Required Uploads" for additional requirements.